 7 May 2026

-Iga Świątek, a contaminated melatonin, and what Informed Sport actually prevents
+Iga Świątek, a tainted melatonin, and what Informed Sport really stops

-On 28 November 2024 the International Tennis Integrity Agency announced a one-month suspension for Iga Świątek, who had been the world No. 1 in August 2024 when the sample was collected.
-The substance found was trimetazidine (TMZ), a Hormone and Metabolic Modulator on the WADA Prohibited List (category S4, specifically S4.4), banned both in and out of competition.
+On 28 November 2024 the International Tennis Integrity Agency gave Iga Świątek a one-month ban.
+She had been the world No. 1 in August 2024, when the sample was taken.
+The substance found was trimetazidine (TMZ).
+It is a Hormone and Metabolic Modulator on the WADA Prohibited List.
+It sits in category S4, more exactly S4.4.
+It is banned in and out of play.

 Strict liability is what does the damage

-The WADA Code holds an athlete responsible for any banned substance found in their body, regardless of how it got there. Świątek met the ITIA standard for “No Significant Fault or Negligence” and her fault was placed at the lowest end of the range — that reduces the sanction; it does not erase it.
-The practical cost is what matters: the provisional suspension ran from 12 September to 4 October 2024 and cost her three Asian-swing events — the Korea Open, the China Open, and the Wuhan Open — along with the ranking points and prize money attached, plus the time and expense of identifying and chemically analysing the source.
+Under the WADA Code, an athlete owns any banned substance in their body.
+It does not matter how it got in. Świątek met the ITIA test for “No Significant Fault or Negligence”.
+Her fault was set at the lowest end.
+That cuts the ban, but does not erase it.
+The first ban ran from 12 September to 4 October 2024.
+It cost her three Asian-swing events: the Korea Open, the China Open, and the Wuhan Open.
+She lost the ranking points and prize money, and paid to find and test the source.

 This is not a one-off

 - Simona Halep (2022).
-Tested positive for roxadustat at the 2022 US Open; originally banned for four years by an independent tribunal in September 2023; reduced to nine months on appeal at CAS in March 2024 after the panel accepted the source was a contaminated collagen supplement.
+She tested positive for roxadustat at the 2022 US Open.
+A tribunal first banned her for four years in September 2023.
+CAS cut that to nine months on appeal in March 2024.
+The panel agreed the source was a tainted collagen supplement.

 - Jannik Sinner (2024).
-Twice positive for clostebol in March 2024, traced to Trofodermin — a clostebol skin spray sold over the counter in Italy — applied by his physiotherapist to a cut finger and then handled Sinner without gloves.
-Initially cleared by an independent tribunal in August 2024 (“no fault or negligence”); WADA appealed, and the case settled on 15 February 2025 at a three-month ban under a case-resolution agreement, served from 9 February to 4 May 2025.
+He tested positive twice for clostebol in March 2024.
+The source was Trofodermin, a clostebol skin spray sold over the counter in Italy.
+His physio used it on a cut finger, then handled Sinner without gloves.
+A tribunal first cleared him in August 2024 (“no fault or negligence”).
+WADA appealed.
+The case settled on 15 February 2025 with a three-month ban under a case-resolution deal.
+He served it from 9 February to 4 May 2025.

-Sinner’s vector was a topical cream rather than a supplement, but the strict-liability principle is the same.
+Sinner’s source was a cream, not a supplement.
+But the strict-liability rule is the same.

 What Informed Sport actually does about this

-Informed Sport is a UK-run programme operated by LGC.
-It tests every batch of a certified product against the WADA Prohibited List in an ISO/IEC 17025-accredited laboratory, which is what makes it useful as a contamination check rather than a manufacturing audit alone.
-The accompanying site assessment specifically targets cross-contamination from shared production lines — a known route by which a clean ingredient picks up traces of a banned substance from equipment that previously handled one.
-Informed Sport is the every-batch tier of the LGC programme, and is distinct from Informed Choice, which is sample-based.
+Informed Sport is a UK-run scheme run by LGC.
+It tests every batch of a certified product against the WADA Prohibited List.
+The tests run in an ISO/IEC 17025-accredited lab.
+That makes it a real taint check, not just a factory audit.
+The site check also targets shared production lines.
+A clean ingredient can pick up banned traces from kit used before.
+Informed Sport is the every-batch tier of the LGC scheme.
+Informed Choice is sample-based.

 The honest caveat